-To reduce the time required to open a large FPR file, there are some properties that you can set in the <sca_install_dir>/Core/config/fortify.properties configuration file.
-For more information about these properties, see the Micro Focus Fortify Static Code Analyzer Tools Properties

-Reference Guide.
-The following table describes these properties.
+To reduce the time required to open a large FPR file in Micro Focus Fortify Audit Workbench, you can set some properties in the <sca\install\dir>/Core/config/fortify.properties file.
+For more information about these properties, see the Micro Focus Fortify Static Code Analyzer Tools Properties Reference Guide.
+The following table describes the properties you can use to reduce the time to open large FPR files.